ancap-ch/from-en/en/Universally Preferable Behaviour/p03_ch03_03_existence_versus_non-existence.md

 One central reason that we know that governments and gods are unnecessary is that they are so effective. *We know that most people desperately want to be good because they are so easily controlled by moral theories*.

 The logic of obedience to mythology is patently foolish.
-If a priest tells me that I have to obey “God,” this is exactly the same as him telling me that I must obey an entity called “Nog.”
+If a priest tells me that I have to obey “God”, this is exactly the same as him telling me that I must obey an entity called “Nog.”
 Even if I accept that this fictional entity is worthy of eternal obedience, this still in no way would compel me to obey *the priest*.
-If I tell you to “obey your heart,” can I then reasonably say: “and *I alone* speak for your heart”?
+If I tell you to “obey your heart”, can I then reasonably say: “and *I alone* speak for your heart”?

 Of course not.